kenahoo/RHadoop-Wiki/Tutorial.md

 <a name="whatwehavelearned">
 ##What we have learned

-Specify jobs using regular r functions and run them like R functions
+Specify jobs using regular R functions and run them like R functions

 ```
 revoMapReduce(map = function(k,v)..., reduce = function(k,vv)...)